sOuL2000s/Smart-AgriTech-Streamlit-Dashbard/code.txt

                 print("Firebase credentials loaded from environment variable.")
             else:
                 # Fallback for local development if environment variable is not set
+                # Ensure 'agriastrax-website-firebase-adminsdk-fbsvc-36cdff39c2.json' is in your project root
                 cred = credentials.Certificate("agriastrax-website-firebase-adminsdk-fbsvc-36cdff39c2.json")
                 print("Firebase credentials loaded from local file.")